gusztavvargadr/packer/README.md

 This repository contains [Packer] sample templates for the following virtualization scenarios:

 - Default versions for getting started:
-  - [Windows Server][windows-server-default-box] 2022, 2019 and 2016 Standard Desktop
+  - [Windows Server][windows-server-default-box] 2022, 2019 and 2016 Standard
+  - [Windows Server Core][windows-server-core-default-box] 2022, 2019 and 2016 Standard
   - [Windows 11][windows-11-default-box] Version 21H2 Enteprise
-  - [Windows 10][windows-10-default-box] Version 21H1 and 20H2 Enterprise
+  - [Windows 10][windows-10-default-box] Version 21H2 and 21H1 Enterprise
-  - [Ubuntu Server][ubuntu-server-default-box] 18.04 and 16.04 LTS
+  - [Ubuntu Server][ubuntu-server-default-box] 18.04 LTS
-  - [Ubuntu Desktop][ubuntu-desktop-default-box] 18.04 and 16.04 LTS with Xfce
+  - [Ubuntu Desktop][ubuntu-desktop-default-box] 18.04 LTS with Xfce
-  - [Docker Windows][docker-windows-default-box] Enterprise on Windows Server Desktop
+  - [Docker Windows][docker-windows-default-box] Enterprise on Windows Server
   - [Docker Linux][docker-linux-default-box] Community on Ubuntu Server
-  - [IIS][iis-default-box] with .NET on Windows Server Desktop
+  - [IIS][iis-default-box] on Windows Server
-  - [SQL Server][sql-server-default-box] 2019 and 2017 Developer with Management Studio on Windows Server Desktop
+  - [SQL Server][sql-server-default-box] 2019 and 2017 Developer on Windows Server
-  - [Visual Studio][visual-studio-default-box] 2019 and 2017 Community with Docker Desktop on Windows 10
+  - [Visual Studio][visual-studio-default-box] 2019 and 2017 Community on Windows 10
 - Specific versions for more complex scenarios:
   - [Operating systems] for generic experiments with [Windows] and [Ubuntu].
   - [Hosting] using [Docker], [IIS] and [SQL Server].